erisprotocol/contracts-terra-classic/README.md

 - added a more detailed unbonding query
 - Fixed an issue in reconciliation when the expected Luna was correct the unbinding queue items were not marked reconciled
 - move scripts to another repository, so that the repo of the smart contracts will not be touched as much <https://github.com/erisprotocol/liquid-staking-scripts>

+## License

+Contents of this repository are open source under [GNU General Public License v3](./LICENSE) or later.